SiciliAmbiente Documentary Film Festival

 BFI Documentary Production Funding

-The BFI Film Fund considers applications from documentary filmmakers through twice yearly-pitching sessions – in London and Sheffield – with a panel of Fund executives, industry experts and peers.
+The BFI Film Fund considers applications from documentary filmmakers three times a year through pitching sessions – in London and Sheffield – with a panel of Fund executives, industry experts and peers.
 In conjunction with the Sheffield Documentary Film Festival, they will invite a short list of applicants to a pitching session in which they will have the opportunity to present their projects to a panel of experts with representation from both the BFI Film Fund and the wider documentary funding community.

 BRITDOC PUMA Impact Award